CodedFox/CodedFox.github.io/README.txt

-This website is for jonathangratton.me, an amazing achiever and innovator.
+This website is for jonathangratton.me; an amazing achiever and innovator.
 God bless his soul.